 A study of the concepts and principles considered in precalculus.
 Topics include: Trigonometric functions and their graphs; trigonometric identities, equations, and formulas; oblique-triangle trigonometry; complex numbers and DeMoivre's theorem; sequences and series.
 This course may be taken 1 time for credit.
-Course classification: LDC

-MTH180 Internship: Mathematics 1-12 credits (3 lab hrs/wk/cr) Prerequisite(s): Instructor consent
+MTH180 Internship: Mathematics 1-12 credits (3 lab hrs/wk/cr)